|TueJul 7||12:30am||AUD|| |

 IBD/TIPP Economic Optimism

-FOMC Member Williams Speaks
+FOMC Member Quarles Speaks

 |Instrument||Long Traders Long Lots Long Traders/ Lots||Short Traders Short Lots Short Traders/ Lots||Detail|